 Yet senior management and boards are often missing this accurate and holistic picture of the biggest risks to their organizations.
 This is mostly because the business areas and functions involved are all siloed.
 And this results in inefficiencies, duplicated functions, wasted resources, and unnecessary complications.

 Combined assurance is an effective solution because it’s based on coordinating the activities of all the assurance providers and streamlining their work and reporting.

 “Combined assurance is about effectively coordinating management and internal and external assurance providers, increasing collaboration, and developing a more holistic view of the organization’s risk.”

 According to the Institute of Directors, South Africa, it “incorporates and optimises all assurance services and functions so that, taken as a whole, these enable an effective control environment; support the integrity of information used for internal decision-making by management, the governing body and its committees; and support the integrity of the organization’s external reports.”

 That’s a mouthful!
-But what it basically means is that it’s about effectively coordinating management and internal and external assurance providers, increasing collaboration, and developing a more holistic view of the organization’s risk.
+But what it means is that it’s about effectively coordinating management and assurance providers, increasing collaboration, and developing a more holistic view of risk.
 It’s about assurance providers (internal and external) working more closely together to:

 - Determine key outcomes of combined assurance

 - Obtain risk assurance in the most cost-effective way.